JunlingWang/ITStudyNotes/BeefLedger_dev_environment.md

 # Operating a sealer's node
 ## Log into the node
-docker exec -it <container ID> geth attach ipc:/root/.ethereum/geth.ipc
+docker exec -it containerID geth attach ipc:/root/.ethereum/geth.ipc
 ## Get enode address
 admin.nodeInfo.enode
 ## connect to other peers